Newborn Twin Photography Session at The Little Green Studio

-Recently I had the honour of creating newborn portraits for a Banbridge family with two beautiful twin girls, Annie & Ivy.
-This isn’t the type of session you get to do every day, it’s so special to have the opportunity to photograph twins.
+Recently I had the honour of photographing newborn twin girls Annie & Ivy.
+This isn’t the type of session you get to do every day, even as a baby photographer- it’s so special to have the opportunity to photograph twins.
 It’s also no mean feat!
-I had an assistant to help me with safety and posing the entire time (thank you so much Jade!).
-All hands were on deck to ensure every detail was perfect for this fantastic family.
+I had an assistant to help me with safety and posing of the girls the entire time (thank you so much Jade!).
+All hands were on deck to ensure every detail was perfect for this fantastic local family.

 The one thing any twin/multiple mum will know is that, when you tell people you’re pregnant with twins, they always focus on what they feel are the negatives.
 Things such as: